 - 8. Mexican Hat Dance + Mariachi Maracas Craft

 A Little History of Cinco de Mayo…

-Let’s clear up one common misconception up right away: Cinco de Mayo is not Mexico’s independence day celebration.
-Mexico celebrates their independence on September 16.
+Let’s clear up one common misconception right away: Cinco de Mayo is not Mexico’s independence day celebration.
+Mexico celebrates its independence on September 16.
 What is being celebrated on the beloved 5th of May, you ask?
 Well, on May 5, 1862, the French were busting through Mexico with the intention of taking Mexico City, but were surprised when the small town of Puebla stopped them in their tracks and gave them a good old-fashioned whoopin’.

 While Puebla won that battle against all odds, the French went on to win the war and took Mexico City, but that doesn’t mean Puebla’s valiant effort went unnoticed.
 We all love a good Cinderella story and so on May 5th, we raise our glasses to the underdog and celebrate like it’s 1862.